-As America continues to recover from the Coronavirus (COVID-19) spreads, it is crucial that we remain informed, vigilant, and up-to-date on news, best practices, preventative measures and health recommendations for our community.
+As America continues to recover from the Coronavirus (COVID-19) pandemic, it is crucial that we remain informed, vigilant, and up-to-date on news, best practices, preventative measures and health recommendations for our community.
 Listed below are resources regarding the status of the virus.
 I will continue to closely monitor this situation and work in coordination with partners at all levels of government to ensure our community remains safe.

 MASSACHUSETTS VACCINE UPDATE